Development

 # user_service.rb

-Google's search algorithms treat hyphens and underscores differently:
+Google's search algorithms handle hyphens and underscores differently:

-• Underscores (snake_case): Treated as word joiners. "seo_best_practices" is read as one word: "seobestpractices."
+• Underscores (snake_case): Google reads these as joiners. "seo_best_practices" becomes a single blob: "seobestpractices."

-• No separator (camelCase): No word recognition. "seoBestPractices" is gibberish to search engines.
+• No separator (camelCase): Google can't split the words. "seoBestPractices" is meaningless to the crawler.

 Mistake #1: Using snake_case in URLs